roadsnail/Pi-ve/README.md

 ## Control Pi-ve with HTTP GET Request using curl

-Basic control of Pi-ve from a simple HTTP GET request commands:-
+Basic control of Pi-ve from a simple HTTP GET request command:-

 * curl http://ip-address:1880/ctrl/CHOff			*Set CH Switch to Off*
 * curl http://ip-address:1880/ctrl/CHOn				*Set CH Switch to On*